clayrobbins/SlowDAO/index.md

 <div id="how"></div>

-<b>Step 1:</b> We work with a creator / influencer to set a fair valuation on their creative career.
+<b>>Step 1:</b> We work with a creator / influencer to understand their capital needs & set a fair valuation on their creative career.
 This is a collaborative process and works pretty much exactly the same way as when we invest in seed stage companies.

-<b>Step 2:</b> We help the creator establish a business that represents their creative career & assign that company the correct income streams, IP, and equity (much like how people setup trusts)
+<b>>Step 2:</b> We help the creator establish a business that represents their creative career & assign that company the correct income streams, IP, and equity (much like how people setup trusts)

-<b>Step 3:</b> We invest in the company for a small minority share.
+<b>>Step 3:</b> We invest in the company for a small minority share.
 If the creator wants we can ‘lead’ the investment and include other value-added investors (just like we do for seed-stage companies)

-<b>Step 4:</b> The creator retains complete freedom and control in their careers.
+<b>>Step 4:</b> The creator retains complete freedom and control in their careers.
 There is no deliverable, etc.  Just as we help early-stage companies we look to do the same for early-stage creatives.
 As investors we get paid a percentage of annual creative revenue if the creator is succeeding and making significant money from their career.

 <div id="apply"></div>